2011 Turkish football match-fixing scandal: Timeline of the investigation

+August 2011

 On 15 August, the report of the TFF's Ethics Committee was presented to the general assembly of the TFF.
-The first report of the TFF's Ethics Committee (340 pages) was completely hidden from public scrutiny and FIFA and UEFA.
+The first report of the TFF's Ethics Committee (340 pages) was completely hidden from public scrutiny and from FIFA and UEFA.
 However, the summary section of the report (38 pages) was leaked to the press.
 Prof. Dr. Oğuz Atalay, chairman of the committee, confirmed that the document published in the press was the actual document.

+July 2011

 The TFF banned Fenerbahçe from participating in the 2011–12 Champions League.
-UEFA announced that Trabzonspor (despite being one of the clubs under suspicion) would replace them.
+UEFA announced that Trabzonspor would replace them.

 Many members of the European football community voiced their concerns about the situation, with UEFA president Michel Platini saying how the match-fixing scandals had "badly tarnished the game" and that the developments were "not good for Turkish football".
 FIFA president Sepp Blatter also had his say, stating "We cannot intervene at the first stage; we must let the jurisdictional organization of the different states [take action], and when these people are condemned and found guilty, then we will suspend them for life...
 Then they will never come back to football – being officials or being players, they will be banned for life".

+January 2012

-On 31 January 2012, the President of the Turkish Football Federation Mehmet Ali Aydınlar, the Vice Presidents of TFF Göksel Gümüşdağ (chairman of Istanbul BB), and Lütfü Arıboğan (who then became a Galatasaray board member) resigned from all duties.
+On 31 January 2012, the President of the Turkish Football Federation Mehmet Ali Aydınlar, the Vice Presidents of TFF Göksel Gümüşdağ (chairman of İstanbul Başakşehir F.K.), and Lütfü Arıboğan (who then became a Galatasaray board member) resigned from all duties.

+April 2012

 On 30 April 2012, the Turkish Football Federation changed article 58 of the disciplinary regulations regarding the penalization of match-fixing.
-In response to the TFF's decision, Trabzonspor announced that they would make a meeting with the UEFA as soon as possible.
-Galatasaray S.K. reacted against the TFF's decision and made a statement regarding the issue.
+In response to the TFF's decision, Trabzonspor announced that they would hold a meeting with UEFA as soon as possible.
+Galatasaray S.K reacted against the TFF's decision and made a statement regarding the issue.
 Bursaspor also reacted against the decision.

-On the same day, Turkish Football Federation added a new article to the disciplinary regulations that all punishments including relegation and point-deduction can be postponed, Article 105.
+On the same day, the Turkish Football Federation added a new article to the disciplinary regulations that all punishments, including relegation and point deduction can be postponed, Article 105.